 For many Haitians who live on less than $2 a day, disaster has deepened their poverty.
 A massive earthquake in 2010 was followed by the introduction of cholera, a deadly waterborne disease that continues to flare in the island nation.
 After responding to both emergencies, Oxfam is now working with local partners to reinvigorate the agriculture-based economy of the Artibonite Valley.

 In partnership with local community-based organizations and Ministry of Agriculture offices, Oxfam is working with farmers in the Artibonite Valley to increase their rice production, diversify their sources of income, especially through livestock production, and improve their food security—all to provide more and better opportunities for the rural population.
-The multi-faceted program includes helping to establish an early warning system on food insecurity and climate hazards, improving the management of irrigation systems, combatting pests and rodents that contribute to crop losses, working with farmers to diversify their crops, and improving the production, processing, and marketing of rice.
+The multifaceted program includes helping to establish an early warning system on food insecurity and climate hazards, improving the management of irrigation systems, combating pests and rodents that contribute to crop losses, working with farmers to diversify their crops, and improving the production, processing, and marketing of rice.